halotroop2288/halotroop.com/docs/caroline/characters/cj/index.md

+---
-# CJ Bell
+title: CJ Bell
+description: Read about CJ, the masculine alter-ego of Caroline.
+authors: halotroop2288
+---

-CJ Bell is the more masculine alter-ego of [Caroline Joy Bell](../caroline).
+CJ is the more masculine alter-ego of [Caroline Joy Bell](../caroline).

 He has his own [art gallery](art-gallery), but hasn't been developed as a character as well as [Caroline](../caroline) or gotten as much [art](../caroline/art-gallery) as her since she got an official reference sheet.